dialpad/dialtone-legacy/docs/utilities/flex/order.md

 ---
 title: Order
-desc: Utilities for controlling an element's order within a parent container.
+description: Utilities for controlling an element's order within a parent container.
 ---

 ## Example